vanjac/aodix-repair/README.md

 ## Patch instructions

-Attach Cheat Engine to the Aodix process, load the `Aodix.CT` cheat table, and enable the "Fix VST path bug" cheat.
+Attach Cheat Engine to the Aodix process, load the `Aodix.CT` cheat table, and check the box next to "Bug fixes" to enable all cheats.
 This should be done before loading any VSTs.

-If it works correctly, you should now be able to save and load project files without errors.
+### List of patches

+- **Fix VST path bug:** Fixes a bug that causes some VSTs to save with corrupted paths, preventing them from being loaded again.
+- **Fix Bounce panel MIDI crash:** Fixes a crash triggered by MIDI input while the Bounce panel is open.

 ## File repair instructions